brianhigh/research-computing/lab/regex.md

 ## Regular Expressions

-Ever need to search and replace text?
+Ever need to "clean-up" data?
+To find, replace or reformat data within a file?

 A powerful, flexible, nearly universal "wildcard" syntax is available to you.